philayzen/SpotifyLyricApp/README.md

 # Spotify Lyric App

-Uses spotify repository as core functionality.
+This project creates an Android app for the spotify repository.
 The webapp starts the spotify-project to host the website and calls it.

 # Limitations
 Due to a change in Spotify's policies, new lyrics can't be retrieved anymore.
 Therefore, only songs in database can be retrieved.